ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/modern/concurrency-control/Callback pattern.md

 - A callback, also known as a "call-after" function, is _any executable code that is passed as an argument to other code_; that other code is expected to call back (execute) the argument at a given time.
 - A callback is a high-order function.
 # Purpose
-- Maintain the correct order of execution of asynchronous operations.
+- Maintains the correct order of execution of asynchronous operations.

 # Application

-- Handling non-blocking operations, such as reading files, making HTTP requests, or querying a database.
+- Handling <mark class="hltr-yellow">non-blocking</mark> operations, such as reading files, making HTTP requests, or querying a database.
 - Event handling in user interfaces, for example, responding to user actions like clicks or key presses.
 - Decoupling modules or components that need to interact without having a direct dependency on each other.